 The IEEE 802.11 Working Group is sponsored by the IEEE Computer Society’s IEEE 802 (LAN/MAN) Standards Committee.

 Deployment of technology defined by IEEE 802® standards is already globally pervasive, driven by the ever-growing needs of data networks around the world.
-New application areas are constantly being considered that might leverage IEEE 802 standards in their networks from wireless, through twisted-pair cabling, to fiber-optic cabling solutions.
+New application areas are constantly being considered that might leverage IEEE 802 standards in their networks including wireless, twisted-pair cabling and fiber-optic cabling solutions.
 To better address the needs of all of these areas, IEEE 802 standards are constantly evolving and expanding.
 The success of IEEE 802 standards—from their inception through today—has been based upon their fair, open and transparent development process.

 To learn more about IEEE-SA, visit us on Facebook, follow us on Twitter, connect with us on LinkedIn or on the Beyond Standards Blog.